Book collecting: Condition

-New books are readily available from bookstores and online.

-Out-of-print, used, antiquarian, rare and collectible books are available in specialty bookstores both in person and online.
-Large online booksellers such as Abebooks, Alibris, Amazon, and Biblio, list inventory from other stores and collectors (charging them a monthly fee and commission charges).
-Smaller online rare book stores can be found by doing a general search engine inquiry using keywords such as: rare books, collectible books, rare collectibles, out of print books for sales.
-Antique and collectible stores may have books for sale as well.
-Major auction houses auction off rare and collectible books; some local auction houses sell rare books by the carton.
-Other sources can include estate, yard, garage, or rummage sales; and charity fund-raisers.

 Antiquarian book collecting

 Antiquarian book collecting may be roughly defined as an interest in books printed prior to 1900 and can encompass interest in 19th, 18th, 17th, 16th, and 15th-century books.
 Antiquarian book collectors are not exclusively interested in first editions and first printings, although they can be.
 European books created before 1455 are all hand-written and are therefore one-of-a-kind historical artifacts in which the idea of "edition" and "printing" is irrelevant.
 Any book printed up to the year 1501 is known as an incunable or incunabulum.
 Such books command a premium and are particularly sought after by collectors interested in the history of printing.
-There is also an interest among antiquarians for books beautifully made with fine bindings and high quality paper.
-For many books printed before about 1770, the first edition is not always obtainable, either because of price and/or availability.
-Later editions/printings from an era of interest are still often desirable to the antiquarian collector as they are also artifacts.